 - I believe every one of us needs faith, and that life without it, in some form, is desolate.

-- I believe every one of us needs some sort of practice that connects us with the cores of who we are.
+- I believe every one of us needs some sort of practice that connects us with the core of who we are.

-- I believe that each of us could have personal and professional standards that are higher than they are today.
+- I believe that each of us could have personal and professional standards that are higher than they are today, and I believe that standards are more important than boundaries.

 - I believe that if you have to “sacrifice” one thing to get another thing you want, something’s screwed up.
+More, I believe that self-sacrifice is self-bullshit.
 And I believe that the world needs fewer martyrs, and more people making conscious, unabashed and unreserved choices.

 Why you should get to know me